movabletype/mt-docs-data-api-reference/assets.md

 + Parameters
     + site_id (required, number) ...
 The site ID.
     + asset_id (required, number) ...
 The asset ID.
     + fields (optional, string) ...
 The field list to retrieve as part of the Assets resource.
-That list should be separated by comma.
-If this parameter is not specified, All fields will be returned.
+The list of field names should be separated by commas.
+If this parameter is not specified, all fields will be returned.

 + Response 200 (application/json)